sync2brain/bossdevice-api-matlab/README.md

 4. Click on the update command if prompted to update the software dependencies on the bossdevice.

 ## Get started
-1. Create an instance of the main control class bossdevice `bd = bossdevice` in the MATLAB command window.
+1. Create an instance of the main control class bossdevice `bd = bossdevice` in the MATLAB command window from any working path, since the toolbox has already been added to your MATLAB path.
-2. If not found in the MATLAB path, please select `mainmodel.mldatx` real-time application.
+2. If not found in the MATLAB path or you want to use a custom firmware version, please select `mainmodel.mldatx` real-time application.
-3. Start firmware with `bd.start` on the remote device.
+3. Initialize the bossdevice with `bd.initialize` and run the signal processing application on the remote device with `bd.start` in the MATLAB command window.
 4. Explore examples with `demo_script_name` and methods available in the bossdevice object.

 ## User manual